noborus/guesswidth/README.md

 The output of the `ps` command has no delimiters, making the values difficult to machine-readable. guesswidth is smarter at guessing separators than just spaces.

+guesswidth is guessed based on the position of characters in the header.
+So having a header will give you better results.

 ## install command

 There is also a guesswidth command.